 Even when we are roiling with negativity, we can still practice kindness.
 We don’t have to give in to the ego’s demand that we attack a brother or sister.
 Mohandas Gandhi said that it was not that he was incapable of anger but that he succeeded “on almost all occasions to keep my feelings under control.”

 Whatever may be the result, there is always in me a conscious struggle for following the law of nonviolence deliberately and ceaselessly.
 Such a struggle leaves one stronger for it (My Faith in Nonviolence).

-Of course I am not Gandhi, but it was nice to hear the ego insist this was a crisis and just respond with calm and quiet.
-It was not that the negativity disappeared, replaced by lovely angels singing hallelujah and offering green tea smoothies, but rather that I was able to simply stay with the Holy Spirit, which is to say: I was attentive to my capacity for gentleness, kindness, helpfulness.
+Of course I am not Gandhi, but it was nice to hear the ego insist this was a crisis and to respond to its insistence with calm and quiet.
+It was not that the negativity disappeared, replaced by lovely angels singing hallelujah and offering kale and green tea smoothies, but rather that I was able to simply stay with the Holy Spirit, which is to say: I was attentive to my capacity for gentleness, kindness, helpfulness.
 I was attentive to my – which is really our – capacity for lovingkindness.
 I did not lose that essential connection.